katia-brachemi/sql-exploratory-data-analysis-project/README.md

 ---

-📊 ##Key Questions Answered by This Analysis
+##📊 Key Questions Answered by This Analysis

 This SQL analysis explores the dataset from multiple analytical angles to provide a complete understanding of business performance.
 The key questions addressed include:

 🗂️ **Database Exploration**

---● What tables and columns exist in the database?
+  ● What tables and columns exist in the database?
---● How is the data structured across fact and dimension tables?
+    ● How is the data structured across fact and dimension tables?

 🌍 **Customers & Products**

---● Which countries do customers come from?
+  ● Which countries do customers come from?
---● What product categories, subcategories, and products are available?
+  ● What product categories, subcategories, and products are available?

 📅 **Time Coverage**

---● What is the time range of the sales data?
+  ● What is the time range of the sales data?
---● How many years of sales history are available?
+  ● How many years of sales history are available?
---● What is the age range of customers?
+  ● What is the age range of customers?

 📈 **Sales Performance Overview**

---● What is the total revenue generated?
+  ● What is the total revenue generated?
---● How many items have been sold?
+  ● How many items have been sold?
---● What is the average selling price?
+  ● What is the average selling price?
---● How many orders, customers, and products are in the database?
+  ● How many orders, customers, and products are in the database?
---● How many customers have placed at least one order?
+  ● How many customers have placed at least one order?

 📊 **Magnitude Analysis**